dragoncoder047/aelith/README.md

 ## DONE

+* [X] Fix bugs where horn disappears when invoking continuation
+* [X] Add a sprite for the crossover component.
 * [X] Add a preference to only show the lore cutscene every time or the first time.
 * [X] Add a stats counter in pause menu (boxes cloned, continuations invoked, bugs stomped, levers switched, lightbulbs illuminated)
 * [X] Make call/cc be able to be remotely driven when holding promise